 What is Child Abuse?

-The phrase child abuse refers to a large range of behavior that results in mental, physical or sexual harm to a child, or which is considered neglect or exploitation.
-Parents have broad authority to raise and discipline their child as they wish, but laws do exist that seek to protect children from acts the State views as producing serious harm.
+The phrase child abuse refers to a large range of behavior that results in mental, physical, or sexual harm to a child, or which is considered neglect or exploitation.
+Parents have broad authority to raise and discipline their children as they wish, but laws do exist that seek to protect children from acts the State views as producing serious harm.

 The criminal elements of child abuse generally involve:

-● the intentional infliction of cruel and inhumane punishment and/or injury to a child, i.e., acted on purpose;
+- the intentional infliction of cruel and inhumane punishment and/or injury to a child, i.e., acted on purpose;

-● the punishment or injury caused bodily harm; and
+- the punishment or injury caused bodily harm; and

-● these actions were not reasonable methods of disciplining a child.
+- these actions were not reasonable methods of disciplining a child.

 - Neglect or failure to provide care arises when a parent is accused of intentionally failing to provide basic necessities to a child (food, water, clothing, medical care, etc.) without a lawful excuse, such as not being able to afford these necessities.
 These offenses are wobblers, meaning they can be charged as misdemeanors or felonies depending on the circumstances, and are subject to harsh penalties, up to ten years in State prison, and should not be taken lightly.

 Criminal defense attorneys have multiple options for attacking a child abuse charge, dictated by the facts of each case, that may be raised before or during the trial.
 One of the most common defenses used to combat these charges is that they are false.
 Conflict among family members or a high-conflict child custody matter can push people to make untrue accusations as a form of retaliation.

 Hire a Criminal Defense Attorney

-Manshoory Law Group, APC are dedicated to providing you strong and effective legal representation in your criminal case.
-The Los Angeles law firm has years of experience handling a wide variety of criminal charges, and knows how to build a strong defense so you can achieve the best possible result.
+Manshoory Law Group, APC is dedicated to providing you with strong and effective legal representation in your criminal case.
+The Los Angeles law firm has years of experience handling a wide variety of criminal charges and knows how to build a strong defense so you can achieve the best possible result.